aschereT/checkem/README.md

 # checkem
-Checks REMAX mapping json for common errors
+Checks mapping json for common errors

 New and improved, now supports new schema!